 What ceramics do Starfire Systems’ polymers form?

 Starfire® Systems manufactures two classes of polymers which form different ceramics on pyrolysis in an inert environment.
 These polymers are polycarbosilanes, with a carbon-silicon backbone, that produce silicon carbide on pyrolysis and polysiloxanes, with a silicon-oxygen backbone, that produce silicon oxycarbides on pyrolysis.
-The polycarbosilanes include SMP-10 and a hot-melt polymer called SMP-730.
+The polycarbosilanes include SMP-10 and a hot-melt polymer called RD-730.
 The polysiloxanes are available in a range of compositions and are called “Polyramic® resins” as a group.

 What is polymer infiltration and pyrolysis (PIP)?